France Posters

 How can I ensure the quality of the posters I purchase?

 All posters in our collection are printed on museum-quality 275gsm paper using giclée printing techniques.
-This ensures that the colors are vibrant and the details are sharp, providing a lasting representation of the original artwork.
+This ensures that the colors are bold and the details are sharp, providing a lasting representation of the original artwork.

 Are these posters suitable for framing?